yuzawa-san/onnxruntime-java/README.md

 #### JVM Arguments

 Since this uses a native library, this will require the runtime to have the `--enable-native-access` JVM option, likely `--enable-native-access=ALL-UNNAMED`.
-Since the foreign function API is in preview in Java 19, the `--enable-preview` will also be needed

 ### Execution Providers